Alex-Stockwell/BBC_Coding_Task/README.md

 ## Instructions

-Please navigate into the dist folder using node.
+Please navigate into the dist folder using node, and install the required modules by running 'npm install'.
 Then simply run 'node app.js', and open a browser to 'localhost:3000'.

 ## Statement